whalebrew/whalebrew/README.md

 ## Install

 First, [install Docker](https://docs.docker.com/engine/installation/).
 The easiest way to do this on macOS is by installing [Docker for Mac](https://docs.docker.com/docker-for-mac/).
+You can install Docker for Mac via Homebrew:

+    brew install --cask docker

 Next, you can install whalebrew via Homebrew on macOS and Linux: